 - work in an engineering workshop

-Refrigeration/air-conditioning technicians need to have a good level of fitness and must be strong as they may need to carry heavy refrigeration/air-conditioning equipment.
+Refrigeration/air-conditioning technicians need to have a good level of fitness and be strong as they may need to carry heavy tools and equipment.

-- Electrical Workers Registration Board (EWRB) website - registration and licensing information
+- Electrical Workers Registration Board (EWRB) website - information on registration and licensing

 - Worksafe New Zealand website - information on becoming an Approved Filler

 Find out more about training

 - 0800 526 1800 - firstname.lastname@example.org - www.competenz.org.nz